DellESI/RackManager-Docs-Published/man_pages/RMconfig_MAN.md

         -F          -- force reconfig -- without -F, subsystems previously configured will not configure again -s <subSys> -- specify the subsystem - if -s option is used, the <action> must also be specified -- if -s <subSys> is not specified, RMconfig runs "config" action on all subsystems in RM.conf with a valid profile name set other than "None".
+	-R          -- will auto-reboot the RM once action is completed.
         -v          -- verbose output - can repeat for additional level of verbosity -v    -- verbose level 1 is for high-level debug info from the main script - including progress -vv   -- verbose level 2 is for subsystem specific flow progress